Ssnnee/kolandela/README.md

 The idea came from a personal need to track my expenses.
-I think it is important to know how to evaluate in order to improve ; and to evaluate we need to have the necessary data.
+I think it is important to know how to evaluate in order to improve ; and to evaluate we need to h

+ave the necessary data.

 ## Features